 Use assets with the following characteristics:

-Use light and low-poly 3D models in order to have good performance.
+- Use light and low-poly 3D models in order to ensure good performance.
 We suggest models that do not exceed 200,000 polygons.

 -